bpuig/laravel-subby/docs/dev/payments/jobs/subscription-payment-queuer-job.md

 ## What it does
 The queuer job uses the Payment Collector class.
-This class retrieves all pending subscription renewals and also all pending subscription plan change schedules, then the job dispatches new jobs for each type of action needed (renewal or schedule).
+This class retrieves all pending subscription renewals and also all pending subscription plan change schedules, then the job dispatches new jobs for each type of payment method and action needed (renewal or schedule).

 ### What happens when subscription schedule is set at renewal date?
 Subscription schedule change has priority over renewal, so schedule change will be first processed.
 Plan